Ariana Grande’s Manager, Scooter Braun, Pens Touching Tribute To Mac Miller On Instagram

 Grande has not publicly commented on Miller’s death, but as the Inquisitr recently reported, the “God Is A Woman” singer did pay tribute to her former love on her Instagram on Saturday as well by posting a candid black-and-white photo of Miller sitting and looking up, most likely at the person taking the photo, which may have been Grande herself.

-Mac Miller’s death was undoubtedly a shock to everyone who knew and loved him, as he had just released his latest studio album Swimming in August and already had tour dates lined up beginning in October.
+Mac Miller’s death was undoubtedly a shock to everyone who knew and loved him, as he had just released his latest studio album, Swimming, in August and already had tour dates lined up beginning in October.